richelbilderbeek/babette_article/cover_letter/cover_letter.md

 Please consider our manuscript "babette: BEAUti 2, BEAST2 and Tracer for R" for publication in Methods in Ecology & Evolution.

-BEAST2 is one of the most widely used phylogentic software tools.
+BEAST2 is one of the most widely used phylogenetic software tools.
 One of the likely causes for its success is that it is accompanied with some programs that have a user-friendly graphical user interface.
 However, when doing an intensive theoretical exploration,